msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Depth Buffer

-Perspective projection remaps $z$ into a normalized range $[-1,1]$ in NDC; however, unlike orthographic projection, this mapping is nonlinear (by design), which gives higher precision to depths closer to the near plane.
+Perspective projection remaps _z_ into a normalized range $[-1,1]$ in NDC; however, unlike orthographic projection, this mapping is nonlinear (by design), which gives higher precision to depths closer to the near plane.
 For example, a point halfway between the near and far planes of the frustum will end up closer to the near side of the cube.
 This mimics how we see in real world — our eyes are more sensitive to depth changes nearby.
 On the other hand, it has side effects like **depth fighting** in distant geometry, i.e., there is not enough precision to reliably determine which vertex is in front of the other, and this leads to flickering, tearing or shimmering.

-OpenGL stores a per-fragment depth information in a **depth buffer** (or $z$-buffer).
+OpenGL stores a per-fragment depth information in a **depth buffer** (or _z_-buffer).
 Just like a color buffer, a default depth buffer is created by GLFW.
 When depth testing is enabled, OpenGL compares a fragment's depth with the existing value in the buffer; if the fragment is in front, value in the buffer is overwritten.
 This way, objects closer to the camera become the ones appearing in the final image.
 Depth testing is disabled by default — an OpenGL capability can be enabled via a `glEnable` call by specifying an ID.
 When it's enabled, depth buffer should be included in the `glClear` calls to remove residual data from the previous frame.

 ```cpp
 glEnable(GL_DEPTH_TEST);